A/N: Warning for graphic violence.

 “So what do we do?”
 Dinara asked.
 “Is there another way into the prison?”

-They returned to the antechamber, Roman looking for all the world like he was leading his own funeral marchl.
-They turned down another tunnel at random this time, and at the end of it, found a grate that opened not into the pale light of a building, but to sunslight.
+They returned to the antechamber, then turned down another tunnel at random.
+At the end of this one, they found a grate that opened not into the pale light of a building, but to bright sunslight.

 “I’ll go up first,” Roman said, peering up through the slits on the grate.
 “I don’t know where this comes out, so we have to be careful.”